soham20008/soham20008/README.md

-👋 Hi there, I'm Akhil Regonda!
+# 👋 Hi there, I'm Sohom Bhaduri!